 If you're not one of them, then you already know that anti-vaxxers are today's village idiots.
-There's enough literature out there that proves vaccines' efficacy and deflates anti-vax bullshit, I'm not here to make that case.
+There's enough literature out there that proves vaccines' efficacy and deflates anti-vax nonsense, I'm not here to make that case.
 But I do want to mention a little something for the already-vaccinated adults with already-vaccinated children out there.

 When I wanted to take a class at my University, I had to prove that I had up-to-date vaccines (funny, I never had to prove that to stand in front of college students, only to sit next to them).
 The only evidence I had of any immunities was a little red card folded in half, and on it was my mother's handwriting noting dates in the 1970's and 80's when I had various boosters.